huggingface/blog/optimize-llm.md

 🤗 Transformers does not support tensor parallelism out of the box as it requires the model architecture to be written in a specific way.
 If you're interested in writing models in a tensor-parallelism-friendly way, feel free to have a look at [the text-generation-inference library](https://github.com/huggingface/text-generation-inference/tree/main/server/text_generation_server/models/custom_modeling).

-Pipeline parallelism is supported out of the box.
+Naive pipeline parallelism is supported out of the box.
 For this, simply load the model with `device="auto"` which will automatically place the different layers on the available GPUs as explained [here](https://huggingface.co/docs/accelerate/v0.22.0/en/concept_guides/big_model_inference).
+Note, however that while very effective, this naive pipeline parallelism does not tackle the issues of GPU idling.
+For this more advanced pipeline parallelism is required as explained [here](https://huggingface.co/docs/transformers/v4.15.0/parallelism#naive-model-parallel-vertical-and-pipeline-parallel).

 If you have access to an 8 x 80GB A100 node, you could load BLOOM as follows